-The Cornelian Cherry is an unusual slow-growing fruiting ornamental tree, which has been cultivated in the middle east for thousands of years.
+The species Cornus mas, often known as the Cornelian Cherry, is an unusual slow-growing fruiting ornamental tree, which has been cultivated in the Middle East for thousands of years.

 The simple yellow flowers are amongst the earliest to appear, usually in February.

-Whilst many Cornus species produce fruitlets, Cornus mas is the species most commonly grown specifically for fruits.
-These appear in summer, looking a bit like hawthorn berries, and have a variety of culinary uses, particularly in middle-eastern dishes.
+Whilst many Cornus species produce fruitlets, Cornus mas is the species most commonly grown for fruit production.
+These appear in summer, looking a bit like hawthorn berries, and have a range of culinary uses, particularly in middle-eastern dishes.

 Unlike most of the other flowering dogwoods, the tiny yellow flowers arrive very early in the spring, and are not surrounded by the usual large petal-like bracts.
 In autumn the leaves take on autumnal colours.